 RECONSTRUCTIVE SURGERY OF A WEIGHT-BEARING JOINT

-In order to win disability benefits, your impairment must meet or equal a listing.
-Meeting a listing means having all the criteria on the list.
+In order to win SSD and SSI benefits, your physical condition must meet or equal an SSA listing.
+Meeting a listing means having all the symptoms on the list.
 Equalling a listing means having a combination of symptoms that are as severe as those in the listing.

-If you did not recover from knee replacement surgery, your knee impairment may qualify for benefits under the listings.
+If you did not recover from knee replacement surgery, your knee condition may qualify for benefits under SSA’s listings.
 The phrase “major weight-bearing joint” basically means a joint you need to stand and walk.
-Knees, hips, and ankles, all fall into the category of a major weight-bearing joint.
+Knees, hips, and ankles, all fall under the definition of a major weight-bearing joint.

-Most joint surgeries do not result in disability.
+Most joint operations do not keep your from returning to work.
 The reason for that is most people recover after surgery in under one year.
-To receive disability benefits, you must have at least one year of disability to be found disabled.
+To receive SSD and SSI benefits, you must have at least one year of disability to be paid benefits.
 This means that you cannot be working for over 12 months.
 If you do not have 12 months off work, then the SSA may not pay you.

 SSA uses a certain rule to talk about reconstructive knee surgery.
-Listing 1.17 for reconstructive surgery or surgical arthrodesis of a major weight bearing joint is outlined below:
+Listing 1.17 for reconstructive surgery or surgical arthrodesis of a major weight bearing joint is below:

 1.17 Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint (see 1.00H), documented by A, B, and C:

-The definition of ambulating effectively is found in SSA’s regulations.
+The definition of ambulating effectively is found in SSA’s rules.

 WHAT DOES THE SSA MEAN BY “AMBULATE EFFECTIVELY”?

-SSA’s regulations contemplate a very specific definition of effectively ambulating or walking.
+SSA’s rules discuss a very specific definition of effectively ambulating or walking.
 The old SSA listing 1.02B states: